-- the information given in the active underwriter's report and the managing agent's report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - active underwriter's and the managing agent's report have been prepared in accordance with applicable legal requirements.
+- the information given in the active underwriter's report or the managing agent's report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the active underwriter's report and the managing agent's report have been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the syndicate and its environment obtained in the course of the audit, we have not identified any material misstatements in active underwriter's or the managing agent's report.
+In the light of the knowledge and understanding of the syndicate and its environment obtained in the course of the audit, we have not identified any material misstatements in the managing agent's report.